 Myth 5: Muslim men oppress women through polygamy

 In this verse, the Qur’an neither establishes new permissions for polygyny nor encourages it, rather it sets limitations on its practice.
 In a society where there were no prior limits on how many women a man could simultaneously marry, the Qur’an’s restriction to four wives was a means of regulating a societally entrenched practice in order to restore justice.
-Hence, it could be argued that by setting four as the maximum, the Qur’an imposed a restriction on men that was principally aimed at upholding the rights of women.
-It is for this reason that premodern jurists did not consider the permission for polygyny to be in men’s favor or about servicing male desires; instead, they deemed it an onerous burden on men.
+Hence, it could be argued that by setting four as the maximum, the Qur’an imposed a restriction on men that was principally aimed at upholding the rights of women.123 It is for this reason that premodern jurists did not consider the permission for polygyny to be in men’s favor or about servicing male desires.124

 The Qur’anic verse furthermore makes a connection between justice towards wives and justice towards orphans.
-The Qur’an is replete with various mentions of duties towards orphans and commentary from classical jurists such as al-Tabari, Ibn Kathir, and al-Qurtubi suggest this verse was meant to establish the rights of orphan girls at risk of abuse by their male guardians.
-This is grounded in a narration of Aisha who, upon being asked to explain Surah 4 Verse 3, stated that “it was the custom of the Arabs who had under their custody beautiful and rich orphan girls to marry them without offering them their fair dower.”
-By instructing men to marry women not in their custody, the verse was revealed to terminate the practice of taking advantage of orphans, making it compulsory that they have access to their fair dower or be left alone.
-It did so as a concession in a society where polygyny was an accepted norm.
+The Qur’an is replete with various mentions of duties towards orphans and commentary from classical jurists such as al-Ṭabarī, Ibn Kathīr, and al-Qurṭubī suggest this verse was meant to establish the rights of orphan girls at risk of abuse by their male guardians.
+This is grounded in a narration of ʿĀʾisha who, upon being asked to explain Surah 4 Verse 3, stated that “it was the custom of the Arabs who had under their custody beautiful and rich orphan girls to marry them without offering them their fair dower.”128 By instructing men to marry women not in their custody, the verse was revealed to terminate the practice of taking advantage of orphans, making it compulsory that they have access to their fair dower or be left alone.129 It did so as a concession in a society where polygyny was an accepted norm.

-Other commentary has suggested that this verse was revealed in the context of war, after the Battle of Uhud, which saw many male casualties and thus many widows and orphans.
-The provision to allow polygyny may therefore be viewed as a way to ensure that all women are capable of marrying, even in instances where women outnumber men.
-This was especially necessary in social situations where marriage was a means of both physical and material protection for women.
+Other commentary has suggested that this verse was revealed in the context of war, after the Battle of Uhud, which saw many male casualties and thus many widows and orphans.130 This provides an allusion to an initial ḥikmah (wisdom) behind the practice.
+The provision to allow polygyny may be viewed as a way to ensure that all women are capable of marrying, even in instances where women outnumber men.
+This was especially necessary in social situations where marriage was a means of both physical and material protection for women.131

-The inconsistencies in Western liberalism’s historic objections to polygamy have become evident with the emergence of increased advocates for ‘polyamorous relationships.’
-According to a 2014 Psychology Today article, some estimate the number involved in polyamorous relationships in the United States to be as high as 9.8 million.
-Moreover, it is worth noting that polygyny remains statistically uncommon amongst Muslims; indeed, it is not strongly associated with any particular religion but rather varies considerably depending on the culture.
-For instance, in India, the percentage of Muslims who practice polygamy (5.7%) was less than Hindus (5.8%), Jains (6.9%), Buddhists (7.9%), and Adivasis (15.25%).
-In Iran, less than one percent of men have more than one wife, and in Jordan the percentage is 3.8%; meanwhile, predominantly Christian nations where polygamy is legally recognized and widely practiced include Uganda (15.8%), Republic of the Congo (31.9%), Central African Republic (13.3%), and Zambia (16%).
-The predominance of polygyny in certain regions of Sub-Saharan Africa has been linked to the historical transatlantic slave trade leading to prolonged periods of abnormal sex ratios.
-The idea that polygamy is a predominantly Muslim practice is therefore simply incorrect.
+The inconsistencies in Western liberalism’s historic objections to polygamy have become evident with the emergence of increased advocates for ‘polyamorous relationships.’134 According to a 2014 Psychology Today article, some estimate the number involved in polyamorous relationships in the United States to be as high as 9.8 million.135 Moreover, it is worth noting that polygyny remains statistically uncommon amongst Muslims; indeed, it is not strongly associated with any particular religion but rather varies considerably depending on the culture.
+For instance, in India, the percentage of Muslims who practice polygamy (5.7%) was less than Hindus (5.8%), Jains (6.9%), Buddhists (7.9%), and Adivasis (15.25%).136 In Iran, less than one percent of men have more than one wife, and in Jordan the percentage is 3.8%; meanwhile, predominantly Christian nations where polygamy is legally recognized and widely practiced include Uganda (15.8%), Republic of the Congo (31.9%), Central African Republic (13.3%),137 and Zambia (16%).138 The predominance of polygyny in certain regions of Sub-Saharan Africa has been linked to the historical transatlantic slave trade leading to prolonged periods of abnormal sex ratios.139 The idea that polygamy is a predominantly Muslim practice is therefore simply incorrect.